APEX: Asynchronous Parallel CPU-GPU Execution for Online LLM Inference on Constrained GPUs: APEX System Design

-By synchronizing only once per iteration at a non-critical juncture relative to the GPU's timeline, and by processing linear operations on a unified batch, Asynchronous Overlap aims to achieve a more effective and sustained overlap of CPU and GPU computation.
-This approach is particularly beneficial in decode-heavy workloads.
-Even if CPU attention is slower per token than GPU attention, it can contribute significantly to overall throughput if provided with a sufficiently long and uninterrupted execution window, as facilitated by this mechanism.
-The scheduler (detailed in Section~\ref{algorithm}) determines when to employ this Asynchronous Overlap strategy, typically when Inequality~\eqref{eq:inequal_throughput_ap_model} suggests that Asymmetric Pipelining would not be beneficial for the current batch of decode-only requests.
+By synchronizing only once per iteration at a non-critical point in the GPU timeline and by processing linear operations on a unified batch, \emph{Asynchronous Overlap} achieves more sustained CPU--GPU parallelism.
+This approach is especially effective in decode-heavy workloads: even though CPU attention is slower per token than GPU attention, it contributes meaningfully to throughput when given a long, uninterrupted execution window, as this mechanism provides.
+The scheduler (Section~\ref{algorithm}) selects Asynchronous Overlap when Inequality~\eqref{eq:inequal_throughput_ap_model} indicates that Asymmetric Pipelining would not be beneficial for the current batch of decode-only requests.